 It was a $2-5 game.
 I only have $400 in front of me.
 I usually am significantly deeper and my shorter stack plays a role in this hand.
 This game can vary from super loose to mostly tight and it was in the mostly tight range yesterday.
 In this hand, UTG and UTG+1 both limp, as does a middle position player and the SB.
 I’m in the BB w/ TT and I check.
 So it’s 5-way to the flop of 67T rainbow.

-The book will be around $30 I think, and I’ve set up a $50 pre-order that gets you advance content and updates on the status; kind of a behind-the-scenes look at the process.
+The book will be around $30-35.
+I’ve set up a $50 pre-order that gets you advance content and updates on the status; kind of a behind-the-scenes look at the process.
 I’m also going to put the names of the people who pre-order in a special Acknowledgements section of the book; kind of a ‘thanks for your support’ section (unless people don’t want their names in there.)
-While I’ll write the book with or without pre-orders, it is nice to get a little income over the many months I’ve decided to devote to this thing.
-And it helps me to stay focused knowing there are people waiting for it.
+Here is the page where you can pre-order the book.

 I played in 3 of the WSOP 1.5K events this summer, and a few other $500+ buy-in tournaments.
 I am not much of a tournament player, to be honest.
 I’ve only played maybe 60 live tournaments and just a few HU SNGs online.
 I used to hate tournaments and only in the last couple of years started to play more of them, slowly starting to appreciate the specific kinds of talents they require.
 I had a good ROI off the tournaments I’d played but I also knew it was a very small sample size.
 I know there’s some people who eat and breathe tournament strategy and that those people are far ahead of me in many aspects.
 Still, I thought I had a good edge on amateur players, so I thought I’d be +EV in most tournaments.